CPC Examination Structure and Purpose

 individual’s CPC cycle to allow time for completion of any additional requirement(s).

 What happens if a nurse anesthetist does not meet the performance standard

 In this case, the nurse anesthetist will complete an additional requirement for each area that the performance standard was not met.
 For those areas in which the performance standard was not met, NBCRNA is currently considering options other than the current requirement, which is taking an additional CPC Core Module.

 What if I decide not to practice or if I retire within a given CPC cycle?

-The requirements completed in one certification cycle allow the CRNA to
+The requirements completed in one CPC cycle allow the nurse anesthetist to

 remain certified into the following cycle.
 If you do not intend to practice